rajpoudell/jr-frontend-assignment/README.md

 * For this repo normally git clone [link]

+### Note :
+The UI design is Basic and minimal .
+Similarly, React is used to build the website instead of Next js (as mentioned),  Due to the time limitation and I am familiar with Nextjs but not much than basic

 `Certainly!
 Let's go through the code step by step to explain its functionality and how it works:`

 ### Importing dependencies and components: